MeeturiAjay/ChatCrewZ_/README.md

-# ChatCrewZ
+# 🚀 ChatCrewZ - Real-Time Chat Application

-ChatCrewZ is a dynamic and intuitive real-time chat application developed using **Flutter** with **Firebase** as the backend infrastructure.
+ChatCrewZ is a dynamic and intuitive **real-time chat application** developed using **Flutter** with **Firebase** as the backend infrastructure.
+It enables seamless communication with real-time messaging, group management, and a user-friendly interface.

 ## 🚀 Features